dddrrreee/cs140e-20win/labs/13-fat32/PRELAB.md

    5. This code is for the 64-bit rpi3 so you'll get a few warnings about printing variables; you can comment these two cases out.
-You will definitely have to change where it thinks the `GPIO_BASE` is (we use `0x20000000`).
+You will definitely have to change where it thinks the base of the GPIO memory region is (we use
+      `0x20000000`).
 If the code hangs, it's because this base was not set.
       (This can be a tricky error to figure out, so remember this fault mode for when you port code from other r/pi models to yours.)